Main List of Projects

 Also, the fat consumed must be from animal sources (meat, fish, eggs, cheese).

-Fats from seed oils are poison.
+Fats from seed oils are poisonous

 While there are many health issues with seed oils, perhaps the least known and most damaging to mitochondria are the high levels of deuterium in seed oils.